Season 1, Episode 2: Getting a Diagnosis

 Key Takeaways:

-Some people can’t afford a diagnosis or the pathway is blocked for them, so it’s important to recognise that having an official diagnosis is a privilege — and self-diagnosis is often valid.
+• Some people can’t afford a diagnosis or the pathway is blocked for them, so it’s important to recognise that having an official diagnosis is a privilege — and self-diagnosis is often a valid form of self-understanding.

 [00:27:48] What we look for in the diagnostic assessment of Autism and ADHD